uccross/ssdbm2019/index.md

 Through our breathtaking seaside learning center, we bring the adventures and explorations of ocean science to life.
 Powered by the Long Marine Laboratory, a world-renowned university research facility, the Seymour Marine Discovery Center offers hands-on immersion into the world of ocean exploration and discovery.
 With a 20,000-square-foot visitor center, guests can touch a shark, explore the latest discoveries in ocean science, and take in the spectacular Monterey Bay, called the “Serengeti of the Sea,” for its incredible diversity of marine life.

 The Center offers a deeper dive into the research conducted at Long Marine Lab and a chance for everyone to find their inner scientist through rich experiential learning programs including school field-trips, summer youth programs, Science Sundays, volunteer opportunities, internships, and more.
-SSDBM attendees will enjoy appetizers and drinks from 5:30 to 6:30 on the Shipwreck Deck overlooking the ocean.
+SSDBM attendees will enjoy appetizers and drinks from 5:30pm to 6:30pm on the Shipwreck Deck overlooking the ocean.
 The exhibits will be open just for us and docents will be available at the seawater table.
-A buffet dinner will follow from 6:30-8:30 in the La Feliz Room.
+A buffet dinner will follow from 6:30pm to 9:00pm in the La Feliz Room.

 SSDBM guests will not be able to enter the Seymour Center before 5:30pm.
 However, for those who arrive early, there is much to see around the outside of the center, including a wonderful cliff walk with amazing views of the Monterey Bay.
 The map below shows the various trails around the Seymour Center.